gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    This section specifies how DTLS in SCTP is established
    {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.

-   A DTLS in SCTP Association is built up with a DTLS connection, from that connection Traffic DTLS Key Context and Restart DTLS Key Context are derived.
+   A DTLS in SCTP Association is built up with a Key-Management DTLS connection, from that DTLS connection Traffic DTLS Key Context and Restart DTLS Key Context are derived.

    The DTLS connection is established as part of extra procedures for the DTLS chunk initial handshake (see